 Vaccination is the Best Way to Protect Yourself

-Getting a flu shot not only helps protect you, it also helps protect others who may be at risk of complications from the flu,” said Public Health’s Medical Director, Michael Dohn, MD.
+Getting a flu shot not only helps protect you, it also helps protect others who may be at risk of complications from the flu,” said Public Health’s Medical Director, Becky Thomas, MD.
 “People with weakened immune systems, the elderly and the young are particularly at risk of flu complications.”

 Flu shots are available through your doctor, clinics, and pharmacies.
 Public Health’s clinic located in the Reibold Building in downtown Dayton also provides vaccinations by appointment.
 To make an appointment call 937-225-4550.